kktse/kktse.github.io/_posts/2020-12-06-rsx-rear-kinematic-curves.markdown

 The Acura RSX rear suspension features an H-arm and camber link.
 The H-arm is formed by the lower control arm and is responsible for reacting braking and cornering forces.
-The camber link is the upper control arm and reacts only cornering forces.
+The camber link forms the upper control arm and reacts only cornering forces.
 Both lower and upper control arms locate the front-view kinematic roll centre.
 The side-view kinematic instant centre is controlled solely by the lower control arm.
 The rear suspension is pictured below with